-Setting certain stones can sometimes feel very daunting which will all too often come between a jeweller and setting stone they love!
+Setting certain stones can sometimes feel very daunting, which will all too often come between a jeweller and setting a stone they love!

 A pin vice allows you to make small adjustments by hand when setting stones, you can attach a stone setting burr (among other attachments) which is used to adjust setting depths.
 A pin vice is perfect for when you would like to make those extra fine detail adjustments that aren't always easy with an electric tool.

 A curved burnisher is great for smoothing metal over stones during the setting process.
 Burnishing is also a useful technique for hardening metals plus they are extra useful for those using metal clay! - An all round handy tool to have.